How to Build a Log Cabin

 Step 6

 Next, you will need to decide on a notch type.
 Your logs can be notched in several ways to help them fit together.
-You will need to cut all of the logs are the edges to create the appropriate notches that will allow your logs to fit together perfectly in the corners.
+You will need to cut all of the logs at the edges to create the appropriate notches that will allow your logs to fit together perfectly in the corners.

 Step 7